 Sec.
-455. Bay windows may be hereafter erected with a projection of not more than three feet beyond the building line, provided that when the projection exceeds one foot beyond the building line the total number of feet in width occupied by all the bay windows on the same frontage of the same building shall not exceed seventy-five per cent. of the width of the frontage of the building on which they are located.
-When the total number of feet in width occupied by all the bay windows on the same frontage of the same building exceeds seventy-five per cent. of the width of the frontage of the building on which they are located, the projection shall not exceed one foot beyond the building line, nor shall the bay window be carried higher than the sill course of the second-story windows.
+458. Bay windows may be erected with a projection of not more than three (3) feet beyond the building line, provided that when the projection exceeds one (1) foot beyond the building line, the total number of feet in width occupied by all the bay windows on the same frontage of the same building shall not exceed fifty per cent, of the width of the frontage of the building on which they are located.

 Sec.
-456. Permits for the erection of bay windows shall be issued in duplicate, one of which shall be retained by the applicant, and kept at the building during the erection of the window, and the other shall be filed by him, with the plans for the construction of the window, in the Department of Buildings.
-If it shall appear, upon completion, that the bay window occupies a greater number of square feet, or has been carried through a greater number of stories than shall have been paid for, the applicant shall pay twice the sum previously paid for each square foot of area occupied by said bay window over and above the number of square feet paid for originally.
+459. No bay window shall be erected projecting more than one (1) foot beyond the building line, or carried higher than the sill course of the second story windows on a street forty (40) feet or less in width, or on any street south of Twenty-fourth street in the Borough of Manhattan.

 Sec.
+460. Permits for the erection of bay windows shall be issued in duplicate, one of which shall be retained by the applicant and kept at the building during the erection of the window, and the other shall be filed by him, with the plans for the construction of the window in the Department of Buildings.

+Sec.
+461. It shall be the duty of the applicant, upon the completion of the bay window, to file with the Borough President or Commissioner of Public Works issuing the permit, a certificate from a City Surveyor stating the dimensions of said window, the number of square feet contained therein and the number of stories through which it has been carried as erected.
+If it shall appear by said certificate or otherwise that the bay window occupies a greater number of square feet, or has been carried through a greater number of stories than shall have been paid for, the applicant, in addition to the penalty imposed by this ordinance, shall pay twice the sum previously paid for each square foot of area occupied by said bay window over and above the number of square feet paid for originally.

-457. Permits granted pursuant to the provisions of this ordinance are revocable permits, and shall have the following clause printed thereon, viz.: "This permit is issued subject to revocation thereof at any time hereafter by the Board of Aldermen of The City of New York, upon the recommendation of the officer having jurisdiction, when the space occupied by said bay, or any portion thereof, may be required for any public improvement, or upon any violation of any of the terms or conditions upon which this permit is issued."
-A permit for the erection of a bay window shall be deemed to have expired when the bay window is taken down, and the space formerly occupied thereby shall no longer be used for the purpose for which the permit was issued, unless a permit for its reconstruction shall have been granted, as provided in section 7 of this ordinance.
-In case it is thereafter desired to erect a bay window on the said property, the applicant shall comply with all the provisions of this ordinance.
+Sec.
+462. Permits granted, pursuant to the provisions of this ordinance shall be revocable permits, and shall have the following clause printed thereon, viz.: "This permit is issued subject to revocation thereof at any time hereafter by the Board of Aldermen of The City of New York, upon recommendation of the Borough President or Commissioner of Public Works having jurisdiction, when the space occupied by said bay, or any portion thereof, may be required for any public improvement, or upon any violation of any of the terms or conditions upon which this permit is issued."

+Sec.
+463. A permit issued for the erection of a bay window shall be deemed to have expired when the bay window shall be taken down for any cause whatever, except that a bay window may be rebuilt if damaged by fire or by other cause, through no fault of the owner, without the issuing of a new permit, provided that the bay window when reconstructed shall conform to the bay window as originally constructed in all particulars.